rwb/c621/README.md

 * 4th Assignment will be distributed on Monday 5/12/25 after class is over and will be due on Monday evening 5/19/25 on ELMS.
 * Tonight's topic will be statistical mediation (topic 27) and an introduction to the idea of clustering and hierarchical data (topic 29).
-* Next week, we will discuss the linear probability model and normal approximations to confidence intervals for proportions.
+* Next week, we will discuss hierarchical data, the linear probability model and normal approximations to confidence intervals for proportions.

 ---